 How to get there: Lajes Airport

-9. Porto Santo Island
+9. Porto Santo Island – For Scenic Beaches

 This island, located north of Madeira, boasts of some of the best beaches in Portugal, covering a stretch of 4 miles of sandy white shores.
 Apart from the sandy beaches, this island is also known for its many historic landmarks such as the former house of the great explorer Christopher Columbus, a 15th century Matriz Church, the 16th-century Paços do Concelho and a town hall.
 Golfing and hiking are two other popular time pass activities on this island.
 You’ll be amazed by the plethora of avenues for entertainment here.

 How to get there: Porto Santo Airport

-10. Faial Island
+10. Faial Island – The Blue Island

 Otherwise known as the ‘Blue island’, this gorgeous island lies in the center of the Azores group of islands and has three main attractions for tourists to see: the sandy white beach shores, the magical volcanic craters, and the town of Horta.
 Some of the best activities on this island include exploring the Caldeira do Faial, relishing the delicious local cuisine, and watching the ships sail from a distance.
 Why would you want to miss that?

 Location: Azores Platform